-The #HealthyAtHome hashtag goes viral and gets a lot of positive responses from the Twitter community the past few days.
+The #HealthyAtHome hashtag got a lot of positive responses from the Twitter community.

 Did you know that 85% of internet users in the US watched video content monthly?
 No wonder, video is the future of marketing.
 It can capture people’s attention more than text content.

-You can start with a series of videos about your company, employee, customers, or whatever content that you think will be interesting enough for viewers.
+You can start with a series of videos about your company, employees, customers, or whatever content that you think will be interesting enough for viewers.

-Your videos don’t need to be too long, keep it short but high-quality.
+Your videos don’t need to be too long; keep them short but high-quality.

 Tip 1: Know your audience

 Before writing a story, ask yourself, “Who are your listeners?
-Who will engage with your story the most?
+Who will engage with it the most?
 You need to understand your audience to create a compelling story.

 Data and analytics will be your friends here!
-Check out your individual platform analytics, see how your posts performs.
+Check out your individual platform analytics, see how your posts perform.

 Tip 2: Develop a “long” story

-It’s essential to look at your business goals in both the short-term and long-term before developing your stories on social media.
+It’s essential to look at your business goals from short-term and long-term perspectives before developing your stories on social media.

-Once you realize that every piece of content you produce contributes to your brand and business story, you’ll want to get audiences involved in your story over the long term.
+Once you realize that every piece of content you produce contributes to your brand story, you’ll want to get audiences involved for a prolonged period.

 Tip 3: Write as a writer

-Even if you have little or even no background or experience in writing, you still can create a storyline that everyone would love to read.
+Even if you have little or no background or experience in writing, you can still create a storyline that everyone would love to read.

-Think about how to get attention?
-Write something creative, unique, and compelling, or arouse a sense of curiosity in your audience.
+Thinking about how to get attention?
+Write a creative, unique, and intriguing story to arouse a sense of curiosity in your audience.